gbgabiola/notes/quotes.md

 > "Courage is like a muscle.
 We strengthen it by use." - Ruth Gordon

 > "The only limit to our realization of tomorrow, will be our doubts of today." - Franklin D. Roosevelt

+> "The mediocre teacher tells.
+The good teacher explains.
+The superior teacher demonstrates.
+The great teacher inspires." - William Arthur Ward

+> "When I let go of what I am, I become what I might be." - Lao Tzu

+> "There is never enough time to do everything, but there is always enough time to do the most important thing." - Brian Tracy

 ## Success